warunsinx/durin-L2-sub-ens/README.md

    bash deploy/deployNFTRegistry.sh
    ```

-   Note the deployed contract address.
+Take note of the deployed contract address.

 4. **Update .env for NFTRegistrar deployment**

-   Add the following variables to your `.env` file:
+   Update the following values on your `.env` file:

    ```env
    # NFTRegistrar contract deployment